marcellofdz/shellScripting/README.md

 # shellScripting
-Repo to push some funtional code to run on Linux bash
+Repo to push some functional code to run on Linux bash